haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 10. **Now that we have the boundaries for the two classifications, it’s time to reclassify the data into four classes.**
-	- Open the attribute table and field calculator, we’re creating new fields for the reclassified values using a slightly more complex conditional statement this time.
+	- Open the *attribute table* and *field calculator*, we’re creating new fields for the reclassified values using a slightly more complex conditional statement this time.
 Note!
 Do all the analyses in the same layer so that you get the new columns in the same layer.
 	- The logic behind the numbering of the classes should be the same across all the reclassifications.
 In this instance our logic can be as follows: class 1 is the lowest (e.g. lowest share of inhabitants with no qualification after basic-level studies) and class 4 is the highest quartile (e.g. highest share of inhabitants with no qualification after basiclevel studies).
 	- Let’s use the conditional statement first for basic-level education proportions.
 This is where you use the class boundary notes.
 The expression looks something like this:
 	- NOTE: Use a dot as a decimal separator instead of comma.